Menu Home

 Feudal incidents were not the only payments made to the King or overlord.
 In exchange for the land the tenant had to provide some form of service.
 The most prestigious and honourable form of tenure was ‘Free’ service and the most servile was known, as you might guess, as unfree service.

 We will start with Free service of which there were several forms such as serjeanty [non military service to the king] and frankalmoign [praying] but these are not considered here.
 The most important ‘free’ service was to provide military help to the King or overlord when called upon to do so.
-As the centuries passed the nature of free services changed and some forms of agricultural service were also recognised as being ‘free’.
-For the free holder the amount of work they had to perform was defined and limited.
-Unsurprisingly land held by free service became known as freehold land and as the centuries passed the nature of freehold tenure changed again mainly by the tenant making a monetary payment known as a ‘quit rent’ in lieu of his feudal service.
-As the value of money declined with time these payments eventually became too expensive to collect and were eventually abandoned; thus passed the last remnant of feudal service for free tenants.
+As the centuries passed the nature of free services changed and some forms of agricultural service became recognised as being ‘free’.
+In contrast to the unfree tenant the free holder, or freeman as he was known, the amount of work they had to perform was defined and limited.

-The same thing applied to feudal incidents; Magna Carta was just the beginning of the end and as the common law developed they became more tightly regulated and appear in many cases to have been abandoned until finally, in 1660, the Tenures abolition act abolished almost all feudal incidents.
+Unsurprisingly land held by free service became known as freehold land and as the centuries passed all forms of free service disappeared to be replaced by a simple monetary payment known as a ‘quit rent’ ; paid quite literally to be quit of his feudal service.
+As the value of money declined with time quit rents became too expensive to collect and were abandoned.
+The same thing applied to feudal incidents; Magna Carta was just the beginning of the end and as far as they were concerned as the common law developed they became more tightly regulated and appear in many cases to have been abandoned until finally, in 1660, the Tenures abolition act abolished almost all feudal incidents granting the king [Charles II] a tax on alcohol to replace his lost income .

 The Statute of Quia Emptores 1290

 The process of sub-infeudation however led to so many complications in the apportionment of the service that it was effectively abolished by the statute of Quia emptores.
 “A free tenant was henceforth forbidden to sub-infeudate but was permitted to alienate the whole or part of his land by substitution, that is, the new tenant took the place of the former tenant, who departed from the scene.”
-[3] In this way the chain of tenancies, incidents and service was broken leading to the modern concept of freehold as one of absolute ownership.
+[Simpson ibid] In this way the chain of tenancies, incidents and service was broken leading to the modern concept of freehold as one of absolute ownership.
 It now remains to consider what happened to the land under unfree tenure.

 Unfree or villein tenure, later called copyhold.